GHBAlbuquerque/study-character-api-backend/README.md

-### Neo Character API
+### Character API

 ![classes.png](misc%2Fclasses.png)

 Hello, Player 1!
-This is the Neo Character API.
+This is the Character API.
 It allows you to:
 * Create your own character, chosing between WARRIOR, MAGE and THIEF classes.
 * See your character's information and stats.
 * See a list of all characters created.